tgherzog/boatworks/projects/toerails/_posts/2019-03-29-deck-preparation.md

 drilled, and the previous holes left as they were.
 Understandable, but... yikes!
 We briefly considered reusing the same mounting holes as the previous toe rail/genoa track used to avoid drilling yet another set of holes in the deck, but quickly decided this was foolhardy.
-It would have required drilling mount holes for the new toe rails from beneath the deck during the dry fit, which I doubt would have been possible (too many locations are inaccessible with power tools) and in any case would have taken much longer.
-By contrast, it's easy to fill the old holes with epoxy and start fresh.

 ![lots of fastener holes](images/exposed-fastener-holes-web.jpg "Lots of exposed fastener holes suggest this wasn't the first toe rail project on this boat")

-To fill the old fastener holes we mixed epoxy with a generous amount of fumed silica to about a mayonnaise thickness.
-Sonny has this neat trick were he filled a plastic sandwich bag with epoxy and cut a small corner to squeeze the epoxy out like an icing bag.
-I taped the holes from beneath to keep the epoxy from dripping into the cabin and holds, so this step went pretty quick.
-And even though the finished rail project was still a long way off, this step was a huge step in solving a lot of those "mystery leaks" that had been plaguing me for years.
+Instead, we filled all fastener holes with epoxy thickened generously with fumed silica.
+I taped the holes from beneath to keep the epoxy from dripping on anything below deck.
+Sonny had a clever trick where will filled a plastic sandwich bag with epoxy, cut a small slit in one corner, and squeezed the epoxy into each hole like an icing bag.
+Even though the finished
+rail project was still a long way off, this step was a huge step in solving a lot of those "mystery leaks" that had been plaguing me for years.